Kitten Care

 Social play is interaction between your kitten and people or other animals within the household.
 This type of play is important not only for getting along with the family members, but also if you want your kitten to be comfortable around guests in your house.

-• Gently take one of your cat’s paws in the fingers of your left hand, and press a toe pad enough to extend the claw.
+- Gently take one of your cat’s paws in your left hand and press a toe pad enough to extend the claw.

-• Position the clippers with your right hand about halfway between the end of the quick and the pointed tip of the claw.
-You‘ll trim just the sharp tip off the nail.
+- Position the clippers with your right hand about halfway between the end of the quick and the pointed tip of the claw.
+Trim just the sharp tip off the nail.
 Once you’re comfortable that your cat accepts trimming, you can clip a bit more of the nail—although you should never clip right next to the quick.

 What NOT to Do